 Finding qualified metal roofing contractors to bid on your roof project is one step of the installation process.
-The next step is equally as important: Understanding the bids/quotes you receive during a consultation and ultimately choosing the best one for you and your home or business.
+The next step is equally as important: Understanding the bids/quotes you receive during the consultation and ultimately choosing the best one for you.

-While this might be true, there are specific items to look for in a quote to make sure you’re getting everything required to make a metal roof function correctly and still get a fair price.
+While this might be true, there are specific items to look for in a quote to ensure you’re getting everything required to make a metal roof function correctly and still get a fair price.

-At Sheffield Metals, we know how important it is that you only go through the metal roof installation process one time without any hiccups; part of which relies on choosing the best bid/quote.
+At Sheffield Metals, we know how important it is that you only go through the metal roof installation process one time without any hiccups — part of which relies on choosing the best bid or quote.

 In this article, we will discuss:

-- What you should expect during a project consultation
+- What to expect during a roofing consultation.

 What to Expect During the Bidding/Quoting Process